 - Did you refuse a breath or blood test?

-- First-Time DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Andrew County after 30 days.
+- First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Andrew County after 30 days.

-- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior Andrew County, MO DWI/DUI was within the last 5 years.
+- Second-Time DWI/DUI Offense: Leads to a 1-year revocation period in Andrew County, MO, or a 5-year license denial if the prior offense was within the past 5 years.

 With 40+ years of experience and 10,000+ cases successfully handled in Andrew County and across Missouri, the Combs Waterkotte DWI administrative hearing team is ready to fight for your rights.
 Reach out to a skilled DWI administrative hearing lawyer in Andrew County, MO today to discuss your case and protect your driving future.

-How to Get a Hardship License (Limited Driving Privilege) in Andrew County, MO
+Securing a Limited Driving Privilege (Hardship License) in Andrew County, MO

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Andrew County, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like: